United Airlines flight diverts to Ireland after 16 hurt in turbulence

-Bomb blast in Lebanon's Bekaa Valley kills one, wounds four: security source

-BEIRUT A bomb blast on a road in Lebanon's Bekaa Valley on Wednesday killed at least one person and wounded four other people, a security source said.

-DUBLIN Fourteen passengers and two crew members were injured on Wednesday when a United Airlines flight ran into severe turbulence and had to divert to Ireland's Shannon Airport, the airport said.
+DUBLIN (Reuters) - Fourteen passengers and two crew members were injured on Wednesday when a United Airlines flight ran into severe turbulence and had to divert to Ireland's Shannon Airport, the airport said.

 Ambulances were at the scene when the Boeing aircraft that was en route from Houston to London Heathrow landed at 0455 GMT (12:55 a.m.
 EDT).
 Ten of the passengers and the two crew members were taken to a local hospital, a United Airlines spokesman said.